 Investors in Vietnam have pumped almost US$5 billion worth of capital into 413 different Laotian companies mostly involved in the energy, mining, telecommunications, services, infrastructure, and agricultural industries, according to the Vietnamese Ministry of Planning and Investment.

 Vietnamese outward FDI contributed to 12% of all investment in Laos last year.
 The most prominent countries were Laos’ larger neighbors – namely Vietnam, China and Thailand, followed by France.

 Right now, Vietnam is going through an agricultural boom.
 This has led to foreign businesses wanting to invest in Laos agriculture through joint ventures.
-Many of them have prospered, for example, a sugarcane plantation by the Hoang Anh Gia Lai Group (HAGL) which has done especially well.
+Many of them have prospered.
+For example, a sugarcane plantation by the Hoang Anh Gia Lai Group (HAGL) did especially well.

 In 2015, the group invested in a cow breeding business along with investments in rubber, palm oil, petroleum and mining.

 “Our recent business results show that we are on the right track investing in agriculture,” said Doan Nguyen Duc, HAGL’s chairman, adding ASEAN’s agricultural sector holds “significant potential for the company’s future development.”

 EDITOR’S UPDATE FOR 2017: We’ve changed our opinion on Laos since this article was written in 2015.
 Here are the reasons why you shouldn’t invest in Laos.